neologd/mecab-unidic-neologd/README.md

 - https://github.com/neologd/mecab-unidic-neologd/wiki/Home

 ## Overview
-mecab-unidic-neologd is customized system dictionary for MeCab.
+mecab-unidic-neologd is a set of a seed data of system dictionary for adding entries to unidic-mecab and scripts to install the synthesized dictionary as a system dictionary of MeCab.

-This dictionary includes many neologisms (new word), which are extracted from many language resources on the Web.
+Due to the nature of the seed data of system dictionary, the synthesized dictionary includes entries that do not satisfy the condition of Short Unit Word of National Institute for Japanese Language and Linguistics.

+We appreciate your understanding.

-When you analyze the Web documents, it's better to use this system dictionary and default UniDic together.
+When you build a feature vector of text data using UniDic or do text mining using UniDic, it's better to use UniDic and mecab-unidic-NEologd together.

 ## Pros and Cons
 ### Pros